Table of Contents

 2) At least 40 hours of training and experience in the safe handling of radioactive materials (RAM), in the characteristics of ionizing radiation, units of radiation dose and quantities, radiation detection instrumentation, and biological hazards of exposure to radiation appropriate to the type and forms of byproduct material to be used.

 The RSC reviews and approves all AUs and uses of RAM at Georgetown University (GU).
-An Authorization may be issued solely for RAM use, or in conjunction with Research Irradiator Facility (RIF) use.
+An Authorization may be issued solely for RAM or RPD use, or in conjunction with Research Irradiator Facility (RIF) use.
 All individuals requesting an Authorization to Use Radioactive Materials must submit an application in writing.
 The required application forms may be obtained from the Radiation Safety (RS) Office.
 The application requests details of the following information:

 - the training and experience of the user;